How to Orient Sapphires with Silk Inclusions

 Silk inclusions in sapphires are hard to detect.
 Learn to pick the best orientation and cut for these gems.
 You might end up with a prize star sapphire.

 I thought this gem was perfect for a Barion emerald cut with the baby-blue axis.
 Now I'm not so sure.
 Would it be better to go with the lavender axis, where the inclusions are not as noticeable?
 I always thought silk inclusions would be more obvious and make the stone opaque.
 Or is this what is referred to as the velvet-like texture of Kashmir sapphires?

-As far as which axis to go with, do you have a polished window on the baby-blue axis?
+As far as which axis to go with, do you have a polished window on the baby blue c-axis?
 If so, put a tiny drop of oil on it.
 Then, hold it under a downward facing lamp.
 Look carefully to see if there is a star on the oil.
 (It might be very hard to find).
 If you find a star, your best bet would be to cut a star gemstone.
 A transparent, blue star sapphire is a prize!